jorgos2305/IU_Data_Quality_Data_Wrangling/README.md

 ### Objectives
 1. Select at least three web pages which list numeric information daily.
 Document the selection of the data sources using a CSV file.
 2. Write a python script that retrieves the data from the sources.
 Make the script executable on a daily basis.
-3. Save the process data into a HDF5 file, making it siutable for later analysis.
+3. Save the process data into a HDF5 file, making it suitable for later analysis.
-4. After collecting data for a couple of day, create a visualization
+4. After collecting data for a couple of days, create a visualization

 ## Data sources information

 The data was collected from the following sources:
 1. [OpenWeather](https://openweathermap.org/api/one-call-3#concept): for weather data such as temperature, humidity, pressure, etc. &rarr; Requieres API key
-2. [AlphaVantage](https://www.alphavantage.co/documentation/): for stock market data &rarr; Requieres API key
 2. [USGS Earthquake](https://earthquake.usgs.gov/fdsnws/event/1/): for earthquake data &rarr; Does not API key
+3. [AlphaVantage](https://www.alphavantage.co/documentation/): for stock market data &rarr; Requieres API key

 ## Conda environment
-This project was implemented a conda environment.
-To replicate it, clone the repository and then run:
+This project was implemented using a conda environment.
+To replicate it, first, clone the repository and then run:

 ```bash
 cd IU_Data_Quality_Data_Wrangling